vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 •	Cloud Administrator – cloud provider administrator who owns and operates the provider’s vCD environment

 •	Tenant Administrator – vCD Organization user with root privileges (within the Orgnization's vCD environment).
-Owns and operates Red Hat OpenShift ("OCP) instances within her vCD Organization.
-Will be part of OCP DevOps team.
+Owns and operates Red Hat OpenShift ("OCP) clusters within her vCD Organization.

 **Multi-Tenancy Model**

-We enable a model where each development team within the enterprise’s IT organization can have its own independent dedicated OCP instances:
+We enable a model where each development team within the enterprise’s IT organization can have its own independent dedicated OCP clusters:

 •	Each customer business unit will be mapped to a unique vCD “Organization”